Speaker & Host

 - Evening Standard’s 1000 London most influential people (a number of years).

-Recent articles about her appeared in Financial Times, Independent, Guardian, Cosmopolitan, Growing Business, Start Your Business, HBOS, RBS and Easyjet magazines to name a few.
+Articles about Kanya King have appeared in Financial Times, Independent, Guardian, Cosmopolitan, Growing Business, Start Your Business, HBOS, RBS and Easyjet magazines to name a few.